chiiya/shion/README.md

 **Easy image optimization for your custom build process.**
-The goal of this project is to create a simple to use, opinionated API around image-min to optimize your image files.
-It can be called as a node script in your build process.
-See below for an exampl.
+The goal of this project is to create a simple to use, opinionated API around image-min to optimize your image files, that can be called as a node script in your build process.
+See below for an example.

 #### Features